Keep up-to-date with Shimmer

 Enter neuromarketing - a new and innovative field of marketing which has grown exponentially over the past decade and incorporates everything from eye-tracking, facial coding and functional magnetic resonance imaging (fMRI) to electroencephalography EEG, galvanic skin response (GSR) and heart-rate tracking, to gain more in-depth insights into the emotions and implicit responses of consumers.

 Shimmer has experienced proliferating interest from companies seeking to use wearable sensors to gain greater insight into their audiences’ and customers’ behavior and preferences from biometric data, and so we developed NeuroLynQ – a Shimmer solution developed with neuromarketers in mind, which measures the emotional response (by tracking heart-rate and galvanic skin response) of a large group of people to a stimulus.

-This leads back to our in-house experiment, which involved eight members of the Shimmer team watching a number of this year’s Super Bowl commercials all while having our GSR and heart-rate data monitored and collected.
+This leads back to our in-house experiment, which involved eight members of the Shimmer team watching a number of this year’s Super Bowl commercials (by Kia, Mr Clean, Wargaming and KFC) all while having our GSR and heart-rate data monitored and collected.
 Our engineers were able to track the groups’ response to the commercials live within the NeuroLynQ software.
 An algorithm within the software derives a group metric from each individual’s data so they could observe the general trend of the whole group in addition to the individual data from each participant.

 Shimmer Super Bowl Trial Audience NeuroLynQ Software

 Here is a quick summary of how the data looked:

 - The general trend of the audience suggested that Kia’s commercial featuring Melissa McCarthy was the most visually engaging for the audience on the whole

 - There was also a spike in engagement among most of the audience during the Mr. Clean commercial